Home > Guides > The best audio interfaces for songwriters

 It has a very user-friendly layout with one XLR mic input, and one 1/4″ line input right on the front of its face.
 It also contains a single pre-amp for your microphone input, and a line-level controller for your instrument.

-Towards the right hand side, you can find a large knob for your monitor level, and a small knob and input for headphones
+Towards the right hand side, you can find a large knob for your monitor level, and a small knob and input for headphones.

 In the end, if you’re a songwriter who only needs a simplistic setup to get your stuff recorded for your personal library of songs, or for sending to potential clients, the PreSonus AudioBox iOne is an affordable and versatile option.

-Best dual-input interface for songwriters: Scarlett 2i2
+Best 2-channel audio interface for songwriters: Scarlett 2i2 Gen 4

-Best dual-input interface for songwriters
+Best 2-channel audio interface for songwriters

-Scarlett 2i2
+Scarlett 2i2 gen 4

 This sleek interface offers two channels and unique features like Air Mode, Clip Safe, and dynamic gain halos for monitoring.